yousef8/Etch-a-Sketch/README.md

 # Demo-Preview

-You can give the project a shot and see it live from this :pint_right: [link](https://yousef8.github.io/Etch-a-Sketch/)
+You can give the project a shot and see it live from this :point_right: [link](https://yousef8.github.io/Etch-a-Sketch/)

 # Installation